Sterile Processing Program | Sterile Processing Technician

 What Does a Sterile Processing Technician Do?

-• Sterilize, prepare, wrap and organize equipment into instrument trays for use during medical procedures
+• Sterilizing, preparing, and organizing equipment into instrument trays for surgical and medical use

 Program Objectives

-MCC’s Sterile Processing Technician is designed to present the advanced concepts and principles for developing skills and competencies required for infection prevention and control in the sterile processing department in a healthcare facility.
+MCC’s Sterile Processing Technician program presents advanced concepts and principles for developing the skills and competencies required for infection prevention and control in sterile processing departments within healthcare facilities.

-The program offers knowledge in cleaning, disinfecting, decontamination, sterilization, standard precautions, and universal precautions while introducing students to the concepts of hemostasis, packaging, distributing, storing and inventory control of sterile goods, instruments, trays, and equipment.
+The program covers essential knowledge in cleaning, disinfecting, decontamination, sterilization, standard precautions, and universal precautions.
+It also introduces students to hemostasis, packaging, distribution, storage, and inventory control of sterile goods, surgical instruments, trays, and equipment.

-Upon successful completion of the program, the students will be eligible to sit for a national certification exam with CBSPD (Certification Board for Sterile Processing and Distribution).
+Upon successful completion of the program, students will be eligible to sit for the national certification exam offered by the Certification Board for Sterile Processing and Distribution (CBSPD).

 Career Outlook